Go to content

 Information for EU/EEA family members

-• Spouse/partner/common law spouse
+• common law spouses,

 Basic facts

-You can apply for a short-stay Schengen visa (type C) which will permit you to enter and stay in Sweden and the Schengen area for up to 90 days.
+You can apply for a short-stay Schengen visa (type C) which will permit you to enter and stay in the Schengen area for up to 90 days.
+Applications for Schengen visas for this purpose is free of charge; service fees may be applicable if the application is handed in at VFS.

 Required documents: